-In the 2023/24 academic year, the school will also engage in the Paul Hamlin Foundation 'Speak Out' Oracy project.
-Miss Holmes (Y5 teacher and literacy lead) and Miss Hickling (Y4 teacher and SENDCo) enrolled onto this 2-year long project which aims to develop oracy through Drama in KS2 students with a focus on EAL and disadvantaged students, in partnership with Derby Theatre.
+Starting in the 2023/24 academic year, the school also engaged in the Paul Hamlin Foundation 'Speak Out' Oracy project.
+Miss Holmes (Y6 teacher and literacy lead) and Miss Hickling (Y4 teacher and SENDCo) enrolled onto this 2-year project, which aims to develop oracy through drama, focusing upon EAL and disadvantaged students, in partnership with Derby Theatre.
+The strategies of this are to be implemented school-wide, in stages, in the 2024-25 academic year.